-Volkswagen Passat owners have reported 4 problems linked to transmission stuck in gear (under the power train category).
+Volkswagen Passat owners have reported 4 problems related to transmission stuck in gear (under the power train category).

-The car involved was a 2006 Volkswagen Passat.
-The VIN of the problem Passat is WVWAU73C86_.
 My 2006 Passat 3.
 6 has had problems shifting in sports mode. .
 Transmission will get stuck in 1st gear and not shift into 2nd. .
 The rev limiter will keep in because rpm's jump over 7,000. .
 Not only is this going to cause transmission problems but it will also cause engine damage since rpm's are above normal and hit the red area(not safe). .
-The failure date was 08/27/07.

 See all problems of the 2006 Volkswagen Passat.

-The vehicle having this issue was a 2006 Volkswagen Passat.
-The vehicle's vehicle identification number (VIN) was WVWEU73C06_.
 When the car is traveling approximated 2-10 mph, the automatic transmission accelerates and brakes as the automobile bucks a few times.
 Their is a loud thunking noise and then goes back to normal.
 From time to time the car gets stuck in 2nd gear, which forces me to pull over and restart the engine.
 Windows are supposedly automatic up and down, but don't work properly 50% of the time.
 Rear back speaker plays intermittently.
 When parking and shutting down engine, the emergency brakes turn on and off.
 The engine key is getting stuck in the ignition.
 Overall issues seem to be electrical or computer related.
 I have taken back to dealer twice in the last 6 moths and the problems keep building.
-It was Mon., Jul.
-23, 2007 when this transmission stuck in gear issue happened.

-The vehicle is a 2001 Volkswagen Passat.
-The VIN of this vehicle is WVWPD63B81_.
 Transmission replaced at 3000 miles.
 Car was stuck in first gear.
 Now there is an extreme turbo lag hesitation on acceleration.
 There is a good 1-2 second hesitation when accelerating from a complete stop.
-It was Jun.
-15, 2001 when this transmission stuck in gear issue occurred.

 See all problems of the 2001 Volkswagen Passat.